Baozupopo/researching-HTML-elements/README.md

 1. Use search engines as a resource to find information
 2. Observe and identify which resources will contain relevant information
-3. Compare mulitple resources to find the most comprehensive information
+3. Compare multiple resources to find the most comprehensive information

 ## Use Search Engines as a Resources to Find Information